Crosby leads Penguins to 4-3 win over Rangers in shootout

 Phil Kessel also scored in the tiebreaker for the Penguins, and Murray stopped Mika Zibanejad and Mats Zuccarello.

+''There is no point in worrying about it,'' Murray said calmly about the late equalizer. ''You just move forward, once it's in the net.
+You can't take it out, so you just move on.''

-The Penguins improved to 5-1-2 in their past eight road games and secured a winning road record away from home for the 11th consecutive season.
+The Penguins improved to 5-1-2 in their past eight road games and secured a winning record away from home for the 11th consecutive season.

-Guentzel, back after missing the previous four games with a concussion, tallied a power-play goal to open up the scoring late in the first period.
-Crosby assisted on the play and passed Jaromir Jagr to claim sole possession of second place on Pittsburgh's all-time assists list with 641.
+Guentzel, back after missing the previous four games with a concussion, had a power-play goal to open up the scoring 39 seconds into the second period.
+Crosby assisted on the play.

+''He's a special player,'' Guentzel said of Crosby. ''Getting the chance to play with him is pretty fun.''

+Crosby passed Jaromir Jagr to claim sole possession of second place on Pittsburgh's all-time assists list with 641.

+''It's nice, he's probably got 1,000 more points than me overall,'' Crosby said jokingly after being informed he passed the 45-year old Jagr. ''He did a lot for this team, had a lot of success.
+It's nice, but he is way ahead of me.''

-Lundqvist, winless in his first three appearances after missing eight games with a hip strain earlier this month, looked sharp early on as he stopped 14 of 15 shots in the first period.
+Lundqvist, winless in his first three appearances after missing eight games with a hip strain earlier this month, looked sharp early on as he stopped all 15 shots in the first period.

+''He (Lundqvist) was by far our best player,'' Nash said. ''I thought the score could have gotten out of control for a little stretch.''

-However, Crosby banked a shot off Lundqvist's mask from behind the goal line early in the second period to give Pittsburgh a 2-0 lead with his league-leading 43rd goal.
+Crosby banked a shot off Lundqvist's mask from behind the goal line early in the second period to give Pittsburgh a 2-0 lead with his league-leading 43rd goal.

+''Yea, he surprised me,'' Lundqvist said about the goal. ''Not many guys think of shooting at your head from there, but he (Crosby) did. .
+Give him credit.''

-Holden's power-play goal with 27 seconds left in the second pulled the Rangers within one with his career-high 11th.
+Holden's power-play goal with 27 seconds left in the middle frame pulled the Rangers within one with his career-high 11th of the season.

-Rust got his 14th of the season 6:46 into the third to give Pittsburgh a 3-1 lead.
+Rust got his 14th of the year 6:46 into the third to give Pittsburgh a 3-1 lead.
 Ian Cole picked up his 21st assist on the score.

 Nash pulled the Rangers back within one just 2:14 later, scoring his 23rd of the season.